Basij: Duties and activities

 Duties vary by province.
-Basij are deployed against drug traffickers in the eastern border regions and smugglers in Hormuzgan and Bushehr, and on the border with Iraq.
+Basij are deployed against drug traffickers in the eastern border regions and smugglers in Hormozgan and Bushehr, and on the border with Iraq.

 The Ashura Brigades were created in 1993.
 These Islamic brigades were made up of both Revolutionary Guards and the Basij and by 1998 numbered 17,000.

 According to Golkar, the Basij are used to spread the state's ideology, serve as propaganda machine in political campaigns, justify clerical rule, protect politicians, and enforce Islamic morality and rules.
 They are part of the Islamic Republic's of Iran's overall avowed plan to have millions of informers.
 The Basiji also undermine dissent; for instance, they play a key role in suppressing uprisings and demonstrations.

 Basij are present at every Iranian university to monitor morality (primarily dress) and behaviour.
 (In part this is because Universities and other places of post-secondary education are where Iranian males and females "meet for the first time in a mixed educational environment").

-Commanders
+Role in higher education

-The Basij is currently commanded by Gholamreza Soleimani, who replaced Gholamhossein Gheybparvar in 2019.
+Basij-affiliated networks have played an increasing role in Iranian higher education, particularly since the early 2000s.
+Reports indicate that university hiring and administrative practices have, at times, been influenced by the IRGC, with some academics removed from their positions and replaced by individuals affiliated with the organization.
+This trend intensified following the election of President Mahmoud Ahmadinejad, during which professors from institutions such as the University of Tehran, Allameh Tabataba’i University, and Teacher Training University were reportedly suspended or encouraged to retire early.
+In this context, Basij members have expanded their presence within universities.
+According to statements by officials, there are approximately 11,000 Basiji lecturers across Iranian universities, compared to only a small number of religious lecturers about 20 years earlier.
+The Basij established the Lecturers’ Basij Organization (LBO) to consolidate its academic presence.
+The LBO reportedly has more than 15,000 members, and its leadership has claimed that 25 percent of Iranian lecturers are affiliated with it.
+In addition to providing career support, the organization has been described as playing a role in shaping university curricula, particularly by promoting religious and Islamic cultural content.
+The Student Basij Organization (SBO) functions as the primary body for mobilizing students.
+It includes approximately 650,000 student members and operates across 700 universities.
+The organization serves as a liaison between the IRGC and the university environment.
+Its activities on campuses have included promoting conservative values and, in some cases, opposing reformist student movements.